General Glossary

 Referring to an individual totally unable to manage the easiest of tasks.
 The term came from the US military following WWI and referred to soldiers who had lost limbs and had to be transported by way of a basket.

-- Beading of the Ribssearch for term
+Beading of the Ribs

 Rachitic rosary or prominent costochondral joints as seen in disorders of calcium and vitamin D metabolism.